People often get confused with finding the difference between the words ‘client’ and ‘customer’.

 Will a customer who gets the Premium delivery order more often from you?
 Yes.
 Will they become your client?
 Of course.
 Will they bring you more money?
 Sure!

 We’ve already written an article about this.
-The main thing about omnichannel is that you use different channels to communicate and interact with your customers.
+The main thing about omnichannel is using different channels to communicate and interact with your customers.
 This is much more convenient for them, as they don’t have to leave their data again and again or describe their problem several times.
 All the data is kept in your CRM, and all the agents have access to this and may use this to look for some details.

 Another advantage of the omnichannel approach is the ability to give an unusual experience to your customers.
 They are more likely to remember you and come to you again.
 Moreover, this increases the chances that they will recommend you to their friends.
 Did you count how many pros we highlighted?